 WHERE: Dog-Eared Books loft

-“Get in good trouble, necessary trouble” – Congressman & Civil Rights activist John Lewis
+“Never, ever be afraid to make some noise and get in good trouble, necessary trouble.” – Congressman & civil rights activist John Lewis

 Not only are books fun, but some stories can also help us learn how to think about injustice, use our voices–and be good troublemakers!
-Join Tanvi and Trinity to chat about “New Kid” by Jerry Craft, a graphic novel about Jordan, a 7th grade boy who experiences culture shock when he moves to a new school where he’s one of the few Black kids in class.
-Books will be provided at no-cost to participants and can be picked up at Dog-Eared Books in advance of the book club.
+Join Tanvi and Trinity to chat about Yusuf Azeem is Not A Hero by Saadia Faruqi.